JakubSzuber/Local-Monuments-Website/README.md

 ## Kubernetes
 > **Note**
-> Directory k8s-manifests contains manifest files that are made generic because there are always many external tools in the kubernetes production environment so those manifest files only implement the most core and basic infrastructure (if you want to use it you will have to enhance them significantly)
+> Directory k8s-manifests contains manifest files that are made generic because there are always many external tools in the kubernetes production environment so those manifest files only implement the most core and basic infrastructure (if you want to use it you will have to enhance them significantly).
+After deploying this app enter on the node [localhost:3007](http://localhost:3007) to see app's homepage

 ## Kubernetes Declarative objects

 The best way of deploying this app in the production is to of course use a "kubectl apply", so follow the Declarative approaches of working with K8s.
 It's absolutely the fastest, easiest, and most flexible way.
 You can deploy this app by using two times "kubectl apply" and then eventually change the manifest files depending on your needs and use "kubectl apply" again to apply modifications on all running resources by using only a single command!
-You theoretically can also use Imperative commands or objects but it's not necessary or even it would be a waste of time and no needed creation of unnecessary complexity.
+You theoretically can also use Imperative commands or objects but it's not necessary or even it would be a waste of time and no needed creation of unnecessary complexity

 To run the app with Compose file, first, you have to clone this repo wherever you:
 ```shell